4yub1k/dump_check/README.md

 # dump_check
 Hex dump xCheck for altered hex, Buffer Overflow
-This is ESP dump from Imunnity Debugger
+This is ESP dump from Imunnity Debugger\
+__Copy the dump into dum.txt, Make sure there are exact 32 lines, remove empty lines.__
 ```
 02ABF9C8  01 02 03 04 05 06 07 08  
 02ABF9D0  09 0A 0B 0C 0D 0E 0F 10  ....